pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Based on the text previous text, judge the following items.

-Item.
 16. The main goal of the text is to motivate the reader to become a sênior IT professional in whatever company they choose to work for.

-Item.
 17. In the second paragraph, the excerpt "lf you don't have previous experience, good contacts, or a good degree from a well-known university, you may want to apply for a lower-level job first"